onshape-public/onshape-ts-client/README.md

 ----------------------------------------------------------------------------------------------------

-#### Find Latest Revisions example
+#### Find Revisions example
 First ensure you have valid **credentials.json** and run it like below

+    $ npm run findrevisions                           # to find only the latest revsions
-    $ npm run findlatestrevisions
+    $ npm run findrevisions  --all                    # to find all revisions

-The script will generate **revisions.csv** that will contain all part numbers and their latest revisions ever released in your company.
+The script will generate **revisions.csv** that will contain all part numbers and their revisions ever released in your company.
 The API Key must be generated for a company admin as only they can enumerate all revisions.
 If you are member of multiple companies you can optionally specify a company using **--companyId=XXXX** option.